SEC Rule 17a-4 Collage Graphic

 Determining the Prevailing Market Price

-1. Contemporaneous cost (primary presumption) — For a firm selling to a customer, its own contemporaneous cost of acquiring the security is presumptively the best evidence of PMP.
+1. Contemporaneous cost, the primary presumption.
+For a firm selling to a customer, its own contemporaneous cost of acquiring the security is presumptively the best evidence of PMP.
 For markdowns, contemporaneous proceeds from the firm’s own sales control.
 This presumption is strong: a firm must produce actual evidence to overcome it — not just assert that market conditions changed.

 Firms cannot skip levels in this hierarchy